stefalda/ReactNativeLocalization/README.md

 # ReactNativeLocalization

-Class to localize the ReactNative interface
+Class to localize the ReactNative interface.

+Use [react-localization](https://github.com/stefalda/react-localization) if you want to share code with a React project.

 ## What it does